MikeBishop/http-layering/draft-bishop-http-layering.md

 but is now being refactored into a general-purpose transport layer for multiple protocols.
-Such a refactoring will require separating the services QUIC provides that are general to all applications and the services which exist purely to enable a mapping of HTTP to QUIC.
+Such a refactoring will require separating the services QUIC provides that are general to all applications from the services which exist purely to enable a mapping of HTTP to QUIC.

 ## Security